I believe that visibility of what matters drives the changes that matter.

 And if you already have one or two visibility systems in place, you’ll find out how interconnected systems of visibility are the magic that transforms performance.

 There are a few challenges to putting accountability visibility into an organization, however.

 First, unlike most traditional systems, which measure the wrong things, you need to understand the right leading and lagging indicators.
 Let’s face it: approximately 87% of your customers have a negative impact on profit.
 So who cares how many new customers you have this month?
 It’s the wrong metric.

 Second, in contrast to most attempts to bring visibility metrics to a bank—which overcomplicate and don’t really drive performance—you need to understand that information is not communication.
 You don’t just need metrics.
 You need performance breakthroughs driven by the right metrics.

 Third, when you bring visibility to low performance, you may lose many team members—people who, if given the right education and tools, could be rock stars.
 So getting visibility before having the right education and progress on results can be a cultural disaster.

 If you are facing one or several of these three challenges, consider yourself normal.

-I’m going to give you three steps you can take to create an accountability system that optimizes results and drives sustainable performance improvement—as opposed to mass exodus, guilt and shame.
+I’m going to give you three steps you can take to create an accountability system that optimizes results and drives sustainable performance improvement—as opposed to a mass exodus, guilt, and shame.